peterpeterparker/daviddalbusco.com/src/blog/hack-the-world-computer.md

 I'm definitely not a hacker and this ain't a hack but, it definitely felt like I was one! 😃

 Hope you found the little story entertaining.

-Until next time.
+Until next time!
 David